ws2260/scRNA.seq.course/README.md

 ## Manual installation

 If you are not using a docker image of the course, then to be able to run all code chunks of the course you need to clone or download the [course GitHub repository](https://github.com/hemberg-lab/scRNA.seq.course) and start an R session in the cloned folder.
-You will also need to install all packages listed in the course [Dockerfile](https://github.com/hemberg-lab/scRNA.seq.course/blob/master/Dockerfile).
+You will also need to install all packages listed in the course docker files: [Dockerfile1](https://github.com/hemberg-lab/scRNA.seq.course-base/blob/master/Dockerfile) and [Dockerfile2](https://github.com/hemberg-lab/scRNA.seq.course-R/blob/master/Dockerfile).

 Alternatively, you can just install packages listed in a chapter of interest.